Pacific Northwest Naval Air Museum: Background

 On September 22, 1998, a group of 14 World War II veterans and their wives met at the Chief Petty Officer Club at NAS Whidbey Island.
 There they decided to form an organization and the following year they established the PBY Memorial Association.

 The group began an attempt to purchase a PBY in 2002, but it was eventually unsuccessful.
 In the meantime, it began work on a documentary about the history of Oak Harbor.
 The group changed its name to the PBY Memorial Foundation in 2003.

 Establishment

 The PBY-Naval Air Museum opened in an abandoned gas station in 2004.

 Move to NAS Whidbey Island

 The museum moved into Building 12 on NAS Whidbey Island in February 2008.
 (Note: The building was renamed Simard Hall in 2010.)
-However, the site was less than ideal as security restrictions limited access.
+The site was less than ideal as security restrictions limited access.
 In 2010, the museum was finally able to purchase a PBY (BuNo 33968) and it was moved to the base that June.
-However, plans to acquire a Douglas A-3 Skywarrior were cancelled in 2012.
+Plans to acquire a Douglas A-3 Skywarrior were cancelled in 2012.